 4.1.
 Overview

-To use the FDW feature, you need to install the appropriate extension and execute setup commands such as CREATE FOREIGN TABLE, CREATE SERVER and CREATE USER MAPPING.
+To utilize the FDW feature, the appropriate extension must be installed, and setup commands such as CREATE FOREIGN TABLE, CREATE SERVER and CREATE USER MAPPING.
 (For details, refer to the official document.)

 After providing the appropriate setting, the functions defined in the extension are invoked during query processing to access the foreign tables.